 The daily candy blogspot wrote a song for us, something new, just don’t make me sing it, www.dailycandy.com.

 Q: How should I store my Crackerman breads and crackers ?

 A: We recommend to store the breads in a closed plastic bag in the refrigerator and reheat the slices between 10 to 15 seconds in the microwave or toast them to your liking.
 The German says they need organic butter......

-The shelf life refrigerated is up to eight weeks, frozen breads will keep up to one year.
+The shelf life refrigerated is up to six weeks, frozen breads will keep up to one year.